zowe/docs-site/docs/user-guide/ze-install.md

 ### Profile notes:

-- Use existing Zowe CLI `zosmf` profiles created with Zowe CLI v.2.0.0 or later.
+- You can use existing Zowe CLI `zosmf` profiles created with Zowe CLI v.2.0.0 or later.

 - Zowe CLI `zosmf` profiles that are created in Zowe Explorer can be interchangeably used in Zowe CLI.